Dechrissen/dechrissen/README.md

 # About me

-Earned a Master's degree in Computational Linguistics at Stony Brook University in 2021.
+I earned a Master's degree in Computational Linguistics at Stony Brook University in 2021.
 I like to work on [projects](https://derekandersen.net/projects) and tinker.

 ### Interests